alipouryousefi/design-patterns/README.md

 # Contributing<br/>
 Contributions to this repository are welcome!
 If you have improvements, additional design pattern examples, or corrections, feel free to submit a pull request.
 Please ensure that your code adheres to the repository's coding standards.<br/>

+# License<br/>
+This project is licensed under the MIT License - see the LICENSE file for details.